Experienced DUI Defense Lawyer In

 He knows the people involved in the DUI and traffic divisions of these local counties: police, prosecutors, and judges.
 He takes this insider knowledge about state players and uses it to your advantage.
 Every court and county is different in how they treat DUI’s.
 This knowledge is essential to navigating the criminal justice system and helping you to avoid or minimize penalties.

-Call 7064381555 or email to schedule a free consultation today.
+Call Michael Fulcher directly or fill out our online form to schedule a free consultation today.
 Don’t delay.
 There are strict, non-waivable time constraints to fight to retain your driving privileges and maintain all of your defenses.
 You don’t want to let those deadlines pass.

 CALL US NOW